CourseraGit70/urban-enigma/readme-meganwalley.md

 ------------
 My job is to work on the UI and to make the process simple and engaging.
-There will be a single HTML page that will load up from the docker that will ask the user for their information and create an encrypted cookie from that information that the main program will use to begin downloading everything.
+There will be a single HTML page that will load up from the docker that will ask the user for their information and create a cookie from that information that the main program will use to begin downloading everything.
 Once this process begins, there will be several UI elements.
 One will be a log of what is happening on the backend, so that those curious users and people that do have